 * Former Archbishop of Canterbury

-- Condemns American “imperialism”
+* Condemns American “imperialism”

-- Opposes Israel’s security barrier in the West Bank
+* Opposes Israel’s security barrier in the West Bank

-Williams earned a Bachelor’s Degree from Christ’s College (Cambridge) in 1971; a Master’s Degree from Christ’s College in 1975; and a Ph.D. from Wadham College (Oxford) in 1975.
-He became an ordained priest in 1978.
+Born in Swansea, Wales on June 14, 1950, Rowan Douglas Williams was raised in the Anglican faith after his parents became Anglicans in 1961.
+He earned a Bachelor’s Degree from Christ’s College (Cambridge) in 1971; a Master’s Degree from Christ’s College in 1975; and a Ph.D. from Wadham College (Oxford) in 1975.
+He subsequently became an ordained priest in 1978.

 From 1980 to 1986, Williams was a Lecturer in Divinity at Cambridge.
-From 1984 to 1986 he was Dean and Chaplain of Clare College in Cambridge.
-And from 1986 to 1992 he was the Lady Margaret Professor of Divinity at Oxford.
+From 1984 to 1986, he was Dean and Chaplain of Clare College in Cambridge.
+And from 1986 to 1992, he was the Lady Margaret Professor of Divinity at Oxford.

 Between 1979 and 2007, Williams authored or co-authored approximately 30 books, mostly on theology and spirituality; two of the books were collections of his own poetry.

 In 2002 Williams authored Writing in the Dust, a short book of his reflections on the 9/11 terrorist attacks.
 Stating that terrorists “can have serious moral goals” and that it was inadvisable to depict the 9/11 hijackers as “evil,” he wrote: “Bombast about evil individuals doesn’t help in understanding anything.”

-In October 2007 Williams visited Iraqi refugees in Syria.
+In October 2007, Williams visited Iraqi refugees in Syria.
 In a BBC interview after his trip, he described advocates of a possible U.S. attack against Syria or Iran as “criminal, ignorant and potentially murderous.”

-In November 2007 Williams declared that the United States wielded its military and political power in an unacceptably destructive manner.
+In November 2007, Williams declared that the United States wielded its military and political power in an unacceptably destructive manner.
 America’s attempt to intervene in foreign affairs by “clear[ing] the decks” with a “quick burst of violent action,” he said, had led to “the worst of all worlds.”
 Impugning what he characterized as the United States’ inflated sense of its own mission, he derided the “chosen nation myth of America, meaning that what happens in America is very much at the heart of God’s purpose for humanity.”
 “We have only one global hegemonic power,” said Williams.
 “It [America] is not accumulating territory: it is trying to accumulate influence and control.
 That’s not working.”

 “Our modern western definition of humanity is clearly not working very well,” added Williams.
 “There is something about western modernity which really does eat away at the soul.”
 By contrast, Williams made only mild criticisms of the Islamic world, stating that some of its “political solutions were not the most impressive.”